Writing the Import Pipeline¶

 [transmogrifier]section, so it will not run until uncommented.
 The blueprint name,

 mysite.exampleis defined in the configure.zcml, where it points to the Python Class.
-See Blueprints for more information about writing custom blueprints.
+See Writing Custom Blueprints for more information about writing custom blueprints.

 idkey from the item.
 If the

 idis left in, objects aren’t properly created in the Plone site.
-Instead, the id for the object is pulled from the
+Instead, the id for the object will be pulled from the

 manipulatorblueprint, and allows you to copy a key from the item to the Plone object using a TALES expression.
 The